2025 MEAC women's basketball tournament

 The 2025 MEAC women's basketball tournament is the postseason women's basketball tournament for the 2024–25 season in the Mid-Eastern Athletic Conference (MEAC).
 The tournament will take place during March 12–15, 2025, at Norfolk Scope in Norfolk, Virginia.
-The tournament winner will receive the conference's automatic invitation to the 2025 NCAA Division I men's basketball tournament.
+The tournament winner will receive the conference's automatic invitation to the 2025 NCAA Division I women's basketball tournament.

 Seeds

 All eight-conference members are eligible for the tournament and will be seeded by record within the conference, with a tiebreaker system to seed teams with identical conference records.